CalebFenton/simplify/README.md

 Dead code includes:

-* unreferenced assignments
+* unreferenced assignments - assigning something and never using it
-* method calls with no side-effects
+* method calls with no side-effects - `Ljava/lang/Integer;->intValue()I` has no side-effects
-* unreached / unreachable instructions
+* unreached / unreachable instructions - code inside of an `if (false)` block, none in this example

-This example shows the first two types being removed.